Diocese of Middlesbrough

 Patron of the Diocese of Middlesbrough

-In our own diocese we are blessed to be under the patronage of our heavenly mother as ‘Our Lady of Perpetual Help’.
-The icon above shows her Divine Son in her arms and it is a constant reminder to us that we too are held secure in her arms.
-We ask her prayers for the whole world at this time and in a particular way for our own diocese.
+In this diocese we are blessed to be under the patronage of our heavenly mother as ‘Our Lady of Perpetual Help’.
+This icon shows her Divine Son in her arms and it is a constant reminder to us that we too are held secure in her arms even in times of trial.
+We ask her prayers for the whole world and in a particular way for our own diocese.

 'It was through the “fiat” the “yes” of the Virgin Mary that the Incarnation took place.
 Mary is very much our model.....Through her faith, she disposed herself to allow the Word of God to become flesh in her.'